praneelbora/expensease/README.md

 ![Forks](https://img.shields.io/github/forks/praneelbora/splitfree)
 ![Stars](https://img.shields.io/github/stars/praneelbora/splitfree)

-# 🧾 SplitFree – Simplified Group Expense Tracker
+# 🧾 Expensease – Simplified Group Expense Tracker

-**SplitFree** is being developed as a **free and open-source alternative** to expense splitting apps, with a strong focus on transparency, simplicity, and user control.
+**Expensease** is being developed as a **free and open-source alternative** to expense splitting apps, with a strong focus on transparency, simplicity, and user control.
 I believe expense tracking shouldn't be locked behind paywalls or ads, and everyone deserves a tool they can trust and contribute to.

 ---

-✨ **Now open for contributions** – Help improve SplitFree and shape it into the best open-source expense tracker!
+✨ **Now open for contributions** – Help improve Expensease and shape it into the best open-source expense tracker!

 ---